anujs2099/rhce-sample-exams_2nd-edition/lab5.md

    - f5networks.f5_modules from cloud.redhat.com/api/automation-hub
    - ansible.netcommon from galaxy.ansible.com
 -  Ensure the collections from requirements.yaml gets installed in the collections/ directory
+-  Change the default collections path to collections/ and install a new collection nginxinc.nginx_core
 -  After installing the collections, delete them

 **Task 4**